iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

   Bürgergeld / Arbeitslosengeld 2.
 Another way to think about this is the potential Bedarfsgemeinschaft before making checks for whether children have enough income fend for themselves.
 Subset of `hh`.
-- `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft plus for whether children
+- `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft excluding children who have
-  have enough income to fend for themselves.
+  enough income to fend for themselves (they will form separate `bg`s).
 Subset of `fg_id`.
 - `eg_id`: Einstandsgemeinschaft, a couple whose members are deemed to be responsible for each other.
 - `ehe_id`: Ehegemeinschaft, i.e. couples that are married or in a civil union.